BBC should have further explored issues raised about Tim Westwood, report says

 The BBC should have further explored issues that were being raised about radio DJ Tim Westwood during his time at the broadcaster, a review into allegations of sexual misconduct has concluded.

-The broadcaster has now appointed an independent barrister to lead a broader review to “fully examine” his conduct during the two decades he spent working there.
+The corporation has now appointed an independent barrister to lead a broader review to “fully examine” his conduct during the two decades he spent working there.

 The veteran DJ, who left the BBC in 2013, stepped down from his show on Capital Xtra in April following accusations by several women of misconduct and predatory behaviour.